These 10 Unique Day Trips in Pennsylvania Are an Absolute Must-Do

 8. Gettysburg

-The Battle of Gettysburg is famous for incurring the largest number of deaths of any battle during the American Civil War, and it is also considered the war's turning point.
-Gettysburg is also rumored to be incredibly haunted.
-The Gettysburg Battlefield is a popular destination for those who wish to explore a rich piece of our country's heritage or to seek supernatural encounters.
-Plan your trip with a visit to the official website of Destination Gettysburg.
+The Battle of Gettysburg is famous for being the deadliest battle during the American Civil War, and it is also considered the war's turning point.
+Gettysburg, one of the best small-town getaways in the United States, is also rumored to be incredibly haunted.
+The Gettysburg Battlefield is a popular destination for those who wish to explore a rich piece of our country's heritage or to seek paranormal encounters.

 9. Lehigh Valley Zoo, Schnecksville